box/developer.box.com/content/guides/tooling/sdks/index.md

 </Message>

-The latest generation Box Python SDK, Box TypeScript SDK, .NET SDK, and Swift SDK are designed to elevate the developer experience and streamline your integration with Box Content Cloud.
+The latest generation Box Python SDK, Box TypeScript SDK, Box .NET SDK, and Box Swift SDK are designed to elevate the developer experience and streamline your integration with Box Content Cloud.